Afghan Army: Corps and other major commands

 At its largest the Afghan National Army had seven corps; each corps was responsible for an area of the country.
 Establishment of the corps started when four regional commands were established with some staff in September 2004.
-For a period the Afghan National Army Air Corps was also among the corps, before being split off as a separate air force.
+The Afghan National Army Air Corps later renamed the Afghan Air Force also formed part of the army.
 Each corps had three to four subordinate brigades, and each brigade had four infantry Kandaks (battalions) as basic fighting units.
-Each infantry kandak was assigned a specific area for which it is responsible for; the Kandak's mission was to secure its area from internal and external threats.
+Each kandak was assigned a specific area for which it is responsible for; its mission was to secure its area from internal and external threats.

 Originally, the four outlying corps were assigned one or two brigades, with the majority of the manpower of the Army based in Kabul's 201st Corps.
 This was superseded by a buildup in which each corps added extra brigades.
 Originally, the 2008 Combined Security Transition Command – Afghanistan size target was for a total of 14 brigades: 13 infantry, one mechanized, and one commando.

-In 2019–2021 the regionally focused corps were as follows:
+In 2019–2021, the regionally focused corps were as follows: